AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ## Methods

+Plan:

+1) incorporate our dimensional analysis file in some way
+2) can't really do much here until we start doing fabrication

 Explain the techniques you have used to acquire additional data and insights.
 Reserve fine detail for the Manual at the end of the report, but use this section to give an overview with enough detail for the reader to understand your Results and Analysis.
 Describe your apparatus, and have a justification for every decision you made and every parameter you chose in the design of the apparatus.
 Be especially careful to detail the conditions your experiments were conducted under, as this information is especially important for interpreting your results

 Below, some example sections are given.
 Sectioning the report is meant to keep similar information together.
 Continue making sections as necessary, or delete sections if you do not need them.
 Feel free to add subsubsections to further delineate the information.
 For example, under the Experimental Apparatus section below, the EStaRS team might consider having sections such as "Filter Design" and "Filter Fabrication".